 Is coconut yogurt good for kidneys?

-Coconut yogurts are typically low in potassium, protein, and phosphorus (as long as they don’t contain additives).
-Many coconut yogurts do contain phosphorus additives, so be sure to read ingredient lists to see if there are any ingredients with “PHOS” listed.
+As long as they do not contain an phosphorus additives, coconut yogurts are typically a great option for people with chronic kidney disease because they are low in potassium and protein.
+Many coconut yogurts do contain phosphorus additives, so be sure to read ingredient lists to see if there are any ingredients with “PHOS” listed and choose ones without any phosphorus additives.

 So Delicious Coconut Yogurt